 2. Your device should appear in the Manage Bluetooth Devices window.
 Click the device and select Pair.

-3. After the device drivers are installed (your device may beep or vibrate), right-click the speaker symbol in the system tray and select Playback Devices.
+3. After the device drivers are installed (your device may beep or vibrate), open the Sound settings window.
+In Windows 7 and 8.1, right-click the speaker symbol in the system tray and select Playback Devices.
+In Windows 10, click Start, type “manage audio devices” then click the Manage Audio Devices icon to open this window.

 4. Your device will appear on the list under the same name as when you paired it.
 If it appears as both Headset and Headphones, select Headphones for high-quality sound without microphone support and select Headset if you will need to use the microphone.
 Audio will be telephone quality if you select Headset due to a Bluetooth limitation.
 Speakers can also appear as both Headphones and Headset if they have a built-in microphone.